MujtabaRaban/email_domain_verefication/email-domain-verification/README.md

 2. Navigate to the API Keys section in your dashboard
 3. Create a new API key and copy it to your .env file

+# important note :   since we are using the free version we can't create a domain that allow us to use any email with edu but we can use the one that we create an account with in resend.com by add it on the Audience -->add contacts --> paste this : onboarding@resend.dev .

 Neon Database Connection

 1. Sign up at Neon Console